 Once you learn about the motivations for being an early riser, you might become one yourself.
 But don’t tell anybody else about your discovery.
 We want to remain a small, exclusive club.
 Here’s the list of incentives for enthusiastically leaping out of bed before the roosters are even up.

-- Peacefulness – The stillness and serenity of the early morning does not exist at any other time of the day.
+- Peacefulness – The stillness and serenity of the early morning do not exist at any other time of the day.
 The quietest time over 24 hours is just before dawn – 3:00-5:00 am.
 It’s the time when the least number of cars are on the roads.
 It’s the time when the least number of people are awake and moving about.
 And it’s the time when you almost never hear any dogs barking because there is no human activity to arouse them.
 It’s incredibly peaceful.
 This alone is a strong enough incentive for many early risers.

 - Clarity of nature sounds – The soft rhythmic sounds created by crickets, frogs, and other creatures (depending on the time of year) dominates the atmosphere.
 Your auditory senses take pleasure in adjusting to this strange nearly silent world punctuated only by the sounds of nature.
 Without the bombardment of all the noise that you normally contend with, deep relaxation and tranquility come easily.

 - Beauty – The glistening, undisturbed water droplets, dew, frost, or snow (depending on the time of year) on the grass, trees, and shrubs.
 The fresh fragrances in the air.
 The gradually brightening sky, changing colors, and rays of light shooting through the trees, plants, and across the landscape.
 The contrasting combination of seeing the moon (occasionally) and the rising sun at the same time!
-With the unique natural beauty, pleasing fragrances, and stillness, the visual appeal of a sunrise takes on a special significance.
+With its unique natural beauty, pleasing fragrances, and stillness, the visual appeal of a sunrise takes on a special significance.
 Only an early riser experiences these fleeting moments of beauty.

 - Marks a new beginning – The sunrise marks the beginning of a new day, a full supply of energy, and new opportunities.
 It begins in darkness (rest & rejuvenation) and then moves slowly to full light (energy, activity, & opportunity).
 In contrast, a sunset marks the end of a day and the end of any possibilities for it.
 A sunset begins in diminishing light (declining energy and activity) and moves slowly into darkness (inactivity and sleep).